Lead magnets, in marketing, are an effective technique for gaining a prospect's contact information.

-3. The Bonus Pack
+3. Bonus Packs

-If you have an article titled "The 5 Pieces of Equipment That Every Puppy Needs," you could offer readers an exclusive PDF with a few more pieces of equipment that may have come on the market since the original post was published.
+If you have an article titled, "The 5 Pieces of Equipment That Every Puppy Needs," you could offer readers an exclusive PDF with a few more pieces of equipment that may have come on the market since the original post was published.

-4. The Resource Guide
+4. Resource Libraries

-If you've already written a strategic blog post, consider offering a Resource Guide as a lead magnet.
+If you've already written a strategic blog post, consider offering a resource library or guide as a lead magnet.

 What resources could you recommend to a potential customer that would help them to achieve better results?